 2017 Highlights Series

 What makes Cloud Foundry the best place to run Java microservices?
-Find out in this talk at Cloud Foundry Summit from Madhura Bhave and Pieter Humphrey of Pivotal.
+Find out in this talk at Cloud Foundry Summit from Madhura Bhave and Pieter Humphrey of VMware.

 Using “economy of scale” theory, (a lesser known cousin of “economy of scale”), Humphrey posited that sticking to one language — in this case Java — is more cost-effective and efficient for organizations than using multiple programming languages.
 And for those using Java, one of the most widely used languages, there are additional benefits with Cloud Foundry.